Age needs one voice. Now it has:

 If dementia is diagnosed early enough there are lots of things that can be done to help you overcome problems and improve the quality of your life.

 Dementia is not a disease in itself - but a group of symptoms that may accompany conditions that affect your brain.

 The most common of these is Alzheimer’s disease.
-Another is vascular dementia which can develop following a stroke or if there is blood vessel damage that interrupts the supply blood to your brain.
+Another is vascular dementia which can develop following a stroke or if there is blood vessel damage that interrupts the supply of blood to your brain.
 Dementia is not a normal consequence of growing old.